Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming: A minimax reformulation of the smoothing Newton method

-Theorems~\ref{thm:equivalent-barrier-eta} and~\ref{thm:SNM-equivalent-SBAL-function} provide an equivalent characterization of both the parameterized smooth equations and the search direction generated by the SNM under consideration via the reduced SBAL function $\eta_\rho$.
+Theorems~\ref{thm:equivalent-barrier-eta} and~\ref{thm:SNM-equivalent-BAL-function} provide an equivalent characterization of both the parameterized smooth system and the search direction generated by the SNM via the reduced BAL function $\eta_\rho$.
 This equivalence implies that, in the subsequent algorithmic analysis, it suffices to study the Newton iterations applied to the minimax problem~\eqref{minimax-eta}.
 This offers a convenient and powerful tool for analyzing the behavior of the SNM.
 We conclude this section with a summary of the main characterizations obtained.